 check/2multifile predicates.
 Clauses for both predicates must have a bound first argument to avoid introducing spurious choice-points when type-checking terms.

 Meta-types: Meta-types are types that have one or more sub-types.
 E.g.

 var_or(Type).
 The sub-types of a meta-type can be enumerated by defining a clause for the

-Character sets: When testing character or character codes, or terms that contain them (e.g. atom), it is possible to choose a character set (
+Character sets: When testing character or character code based terms (e.g. atom), it is possible to choose a character set (

 unicode_full) using the parameterizable types.